johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 4. Roll back a recent change to a device that might have caused the problem.
 5. Escalate to a network operator as a last resort.

-A precise signal of impact is crucial, as taking the wrong action can be worse than taking no action.
+Precise signals of impact are crucial, as taking the wrong action can be worse than taking no action.
 For example, taking a congested device out of service can make congestion worse by moving the traffic to other links or devices, which are already congested.

 To detect whether device-reported discards indicate a problem and to determine what actions should be taken to mitigate the impact and remediate the cause, depends on four primary features of the packet loss signal: